 Fifth: He/She suggested that KEYWORD 5

 Turn it into a reading exercise.
 Match sentence one to your first note; sentence two to your second note and so on.
 That way you don’t need to make many decisions.
-Once you’ve learned the template, you can write down key letters for the verbs (see below) and put your notes next to those letters – then read.
+After that, once you’ve learned the template, you can write down key letters for the verbs (see below) and put your notes next to those letters – then read.

 - Write 6 or 7 short, simple notes.